JayBeavers/webtemplate/README.md

 # Website Template #

-Jay's starting template for new website development, based around NodeJS, Express 4.x, AngularJS, and Traceur as a starting point.
+Starting template for new website development, based around NodeJS, Express 4.x, AngularJS, and Traceur as a starting point.
 Leverages NPM, Bower, and Grunt to automate the installation and build process.
 Optimized for hosting on Azure Websites with Github source hosting and CircleCI build/test automation.

 ## Installing Development Environment ##